Stephen-Anderson-2000/Stephen-Anderson-2000/README.md

 - I’m currently working on nothing in particular outside of university coursework
 - I’m currently learning Java for Android as part of my final year project
+- I am also looking into ways of using machine learning and GPS data for path recognition
 - How to reach me: stephen.anderson0220@gmail.com

 ### FYP